serverlessnext/lumni/lumni-py/README.rst

 License
 -------

-lumni is released under the Apache-2.0 license.
+lumni is released under the Apache 2.0 license.
 See LICENSE for more details.

 Links
 -----